dowsmiller-test-env/enabling-digital-research/tabular_data/config/_read_me.txt

 				performing an authority lookup.
 Else this can be left blank.

-		auth_section	the macro-level heading in the authority output file within which the desired lookup column can be found, if you are performing an authority lookup.
-Else this can be left blank.
+		auth_section	the top-level heading in the authority output file within which the desired lookup column can be found, if you are performing an authority lookup.
+This can be left blank if no authority lookup is being performed, or if the authority file has no section headings.

+		auth_heading	the heading in the authority output file of the desired lookup column.
+This can be left blank if no authority lookup is being performed.

 		separator	the string separator that should be used when an authority-lookup returns multiple values.